basilesportif/docs-runtime/jets.md

 ## Current Implementation
 Vere (the runtime) solves the above problems with a 3-part approach:
 - jetted core registration
-- Hoon compilation of hinted cores
+- Hoon compilation of jet hints
 - run-time matching system to verify that hinted cores match registered ones

 ### Jetted Core Registration